jsidberry/tf-aws-static-website-deploy/README.md

 So, it looks like the prerequisites are:
 - have an S3 **bucket** and **key** already created. designate it in the `main.tf` files
 - have your AWS credentials already set in your local runtime environment. if not, set them in an environment variable.

+## Set up CD Pipeline
+Basically, your pipeline is waiting for something to trigger it.
+That "thing" here is a commit to the github repo that holds the website code.